How to transfer Marriott points to airlines: Your guide to becoming an instant expert

 Marriott Bonvoy Business™ American Express® Card

-When you open the Marriott Bonvoy business card, you’ll earn a welcome bonus of 75,000 Marriott Bonvoy bonus points after you use your new card to make $3,000 in eligible purchases in the first three months of opening the account.
+When you open the Marriott Bonvoy business card, you’ll earn a welcome bonus of 75,000 Marriott Bonvoy bonus points after you use your new card to make $3,000 in eligible purchases within the first three months of card membership.
 Plus, earn up to $150 back in statement credits on eligible purchases made on your new card within the first three months of card membership.
 You’ll also earn 6x points at participating Marriott hotels, 4x points at U.S. restaurants, U.S. gas stations, U.S. shipping purchases, and wireless phone service from U.S. carriers and 2x points on all other eligible purchases.